 Join Sisterhood/Zhava for this monthly program open to all women for learning, socializing, and discussion, led by adjunct clergyperson Rabbi Mindy Portnoy.
 Sponsored by Sisterhood/Zhava.
 Check the Beth El calendar for dates and times.

-These monthly shiurim (lessons) are designed to let dads meet and complement what their children are learning in Religious School or Jewish Day Schools.
+These monthly casual shiurim (lessons) are designed to let adults meet and engage in a little bit of Jewish learning while also doing a bit of schmoozing.
 Discussion topics change each month and include challenges from the Torah and the Talmud, understanding the Jewish life cycle, current events, parenting issues, and more.